 More and more institutions are looking for ways to support their parent employees.
 Parents today are juggling and need learning opportunities that align with their busy lives.
 This doesn’t mean that parents are any less motivated to do what’s best for their kids.

-Course instructors, father and daughter team Dr. Dave Walsh and Erin Walsh.
+Father and daughter team Dr. Dave Walsh and Erin Walsh.
 Co-Authors of National Bestselling book Why Do They Act That Way?
-A Survival Guide to the Adolescent Brain for You and Your Teen
+A Survival Guide to the Adolescent Brain for You and Your Teen.

 Allows parents to engage in learning how and when they want to.

 Not everyone can attend parent education sessions at night or over the lunch hour but all parents need extra support during times of big change.
-Build a culture where parents understand what their teenager needs and how to support them in school and at home.
+Build a culture where parents understand what their kids need and how to support them in school and at home.

 Offers clear, transformational strategies that can adapt to fit different families.

 Parents and teens are unique.
-With access to 33 short videos, interactive guides and exercises, live Q &A, and an online community forum, parents are able to find and practice approaches that work for them.
+With access to short videos, downloadable guides and exercises, live Q &A, and online community forums, parents are able to find and practice approaches that work for them.